 But once you’ve got that out of your system, shaking it off in favour of a positive mental attitude, then taking a structured, planned approach to your day, will mean you’ll clock off at the end on a much happier note than you began.

-Let’s face it, for most of us, working in a creative profession is pretty darned awesome.
+Let’s face it, for most of us, working in a creative profession is pretty darned impressive.
 So one thing you can do is pause for a moment, close your eyes, take a breath, and think of three things you love about your job.
 This little exercise can help put a spring in your step even when you’re nursing a three-day hangover.
-Trust us, it really works.
+Trust us, it works.